-Further details will be provided in the spring 2019 MCAS Principal's Administration Manual, which will be available in winter 2019.
-Direct technology questions to the MCAS Service Center at mcas@measuredprogress.org or 800-737-5103 and policy questions to the Department at mcas@doe.mass.edu or 781-338-3625, and contact the MCAS Service Center to report any technology issues that cannot be solved quickly at the local level.
+Further details will be provided in the spring 2021 MCAS Principal's Administration Manual.
+Direct technology questions to the MCAS Service Center at mcas@cognia.org or 800-737-5103 and policy questions to the Department at mcas@doe.mass.edu or 781-338-3625, and contact the MCAS Service Center to report any technology issues that cannot be solved quickly at the local level.
+Prior to testing, technology coordinators can also set up a call with technology support specialists, as detailed in the table below.
 During testing, if there is a situation in which a student is waiting for more than 15 minutes, then schedule the student to complete the session at a later time.